 These headphones are decently portable if you let them dangle around your neck.
 Unfortunately, the neckband of the SoundBuds life is not as flexible as that of Beats X or the Samsung U Flex, which means they won't fit as easily into some pockets.
 They are not the hardest headphones to carry around on your person, especially if you tuck the neckband under your shirt, but they are still a bit more of a hassle than straightforward wireless in-ears.

 The Anker Soundbuds Life are decently well-built around the neck headphones with thin audio cables.
 The neckband's build quality is sturdy yet decently flexible and feels a lot more high-end than the rest of the design.
 It won't easily break under physical stress but unfortunately, the audio cables are a little thin and susceptible to wear and tear.
-They could snap if they get repeatedly hooked to an item of clothing if you often place the neckband under your outfit and they do just don't feel as durable as the thick cables on the Bose QuietControl 30 or the flat and rubberized cables of the Jabra Elite 65e.
+They could snap if they get repeatedly hooked to an item of clothing if you often place the neckband under your outfit.
+They have a more premium and durable design than the Sony WI-C400, but they don't feel as durable as the thick cables on the Bose QuietControl 30 or the flat and rubberized cables of the Jabra Elite 65e.